Understanding IVAs

 Financial Costs

 IVAs are not free and come with a set-up fee.
+The average cost of an IVA is around £3650.
 Your monthly repayments will include the amount owed to the lender, plus your payment fees to the insolvency practitioner.
 Many practitioners operate in order to gain a profit, and it is likely that the majority of the money you are paying will go to them rather than towards your debt.

 IVAs also come with conditions that could affect your financial independence.
 You may be asked to sell your car or other personal items depending on how expensive they are.
 If you receive an unexpected lump of money, say you are gifted or inherit some cash, you may be required to pay all of it into your IVA.
 Another condition could be that you have to re-mortgage your home to cover some of the money you owe.
 It is important to know what the conditions of your Individual Voluntary Arrangement will cost you.